scerda8/Professional-README-Generator/Develop/README.md

   -[Questions](#questions)

   ## Installation
-  Open terminal and run node.js.
+  Open terminal and run node index.js.
 Just by following the prompts asked to the user and it will get generated in the README file within the same directory

   ## Usage
   This application can be used by having node index.js in the terminal of the choosing file that the index.js was created in